 - United States Holocaust Memorial Museum Collection, Gift of Alice Robinson Lev

-The collection consists of a wardrobe trunk and photographs relating to the experiences of Ephraim Mayer Robinson and his family in Zeilsheim displaced persons camp in Germany after World War II.
+The collection consists of a wardrobe trunk and photographs relating to the experiences of Ephraim M. Robinson and his family in Zeilsheim displaced persons camp in Germany after World War II.